-What does it mean to be a trustee?
+What is a trustee?

-As many as half of charities are looking for new trustees at any one time.
 Some need professional expertise, such as in finance, fundraising or IT, but you don’t need to be a specialist to be valuable.
 Fresh perspective, commitment and some common sense are some of the most valuable things a trustee can bring.

 In larger charities, trustees support and challenge the management team, whereas in smaller charities they are likely to have more hands-on involvement.

-Finding a trustee role
+Finding a trustee role?

-- Your local Volunteer Centre may keep a register of local charities and voluntary organisations that are looking for trustees.
+- Your local volunteer centre may keep a register of local charities and voluntary organisations that are looking for trustees